Sweetsuro/Most-Active-Cookie/README.md

 $ ./most_active_cookie cookie_log.csv -d 2018-12-09
 ~~~

 The file must be a .csv file (have a .csv extension label).
-A date (in proper format) should be provided for
+A sample cookie_log.csv file is provided within the repo.
-meaningful computation.
+A date (in proper format) should be provided for meaningful computation.
 JUnit test cases are provided within the repo.